vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 ```

 As pipelines go, it's quite a small one.
 We have specified three steps: `unit-test`, `gcr` and `deploy`.
 It helps to keep Docker-compose in mind when working with drone.
 Each step is run as a Docker container.
 So each step is based on a Docker image.
-And for the most part you get to specify exactly what happens on those containers through use of `commands`.
+And for the most part, you get to specify what happens on those containers through use of `commands`.

 Let's start from the top.
 ```[yaml]